planetruby/awesome/README.md

 -  Thin -- there's [an open issue](https://github.com/macournoyer/thin/issues/40) where several people repeatedly claim pipelining is broken.
 -  Goliath -- pipelining is an [explicit design goal of Goliath](https://www.igvita.com/2011/10/04/optimizing-http-keep-alive-and-pipelining/)
 -  Reel -- has pipelining support; confirmed by the author (Tony Arcieri).
+-  Falcon -- has native HTTP/2 support which supersedes HTTP pipelining.

 Note: HTTP/2 supports a more advanced model; HTTP/2 is message-oriented and therefore even more advanced than traditional HTTP/1.1 pipelining.